1972 Formula One season

+Then two-time and defending Champion Jackie Stewart (pictured in 1970) finished in second place driving for Tyrrell-Ford.

+1967 Champion Denny Hulme (pictured in 1970) finished the season in third driving for McLaren-Ford.

 The 1972 Formula One season was the 26th season of the FIA's Formula One motor racing.
 It featured the 23rd World Championship of Drivers, the 15th International Cup for F1 Manufacturers, and numerous non-championship Formula One races.
 The World Championship commenced on 23 January and ended on 8 October after twelve races.